kebaldwi/DNAC-TEMPLATES/LABS/LAB7-Advanced-Automation/README.md

     #uplink_interface
    !
 ```
-In the above code we apply the various previously defined Macros to configure the various access ports via a loop structure.
+We apply the various previously defined Macros in the above code to configure the various access ports via a loop structure.
 We then apply the VLANs to the port-channel.

-While we have configured all the various interfaces this does not take into account Authentication and Authorization scenarios.
-What it does though is sets us up nicely to reuse the templates calling them directly from Identity Services Engine in Authorization Policies.
+While we have configured all the various interfaces, this does not consider Authentication and Authorization scenarios.
+It sets us up nicely to reuse the templates calling them directly from Identity Services Engine in Authorization Policies.

 ## Step 5 - ***Non SDA IBNS2.0 Port Configuration - Use Case***
-The last sections of this lab will walk through the various considerations for **IBNS2.0** and how to deal with host onboarding in an Non **SD-Access** Fabric environment.
+The last sections of this lab will walk through the various considerations for **IBNS2.0** and how to deal with host onboarding in a Non **SD-Access** Fabric environment.
 Once the Identity Services Engine is integrated with DNA Center, then not only do you get the benefit of pxgrid integration allowing for the building of policy, but the AAA Server section within Design will build out the various settings which inturn program the network access devices for AAA Network and Client Dot1x settings.

-It is also important to understand that with **IBNS2.0** and templates or interfaces that are running in ***closed mode*** the dynamic capability of **Autoconf** is not going to operate because only EAP packets are being used off the interface initially until authentication occurs.
-If the interface is in ***low impact mode*** then and only then will **Autoconf** operate properly.
+It is also essential to understand that with **IBNS2.0** and templates or interfaces running in ***closed mode***, the dynamic capability of **Autoconf** is not going to operate because only EAP packets are being used off the interface initially until authentication occurs.
+If the interface is in ***low impact mode***, then and only then will **Autoconf** operate properly.

-Considering DNA Center will push at that point all the relevant IBNS2.0 settings to the device, this leaves us with the mere setting up of **Host Onboarding** which we will detail below.
+Considering DNA Center will push at that point all the relevant IBNS2.0 settings to the device, this leaves us with the mere setting up of **Host Onboarding**, which we will detail below.

 #### **Important Note:**
-*We need to remember that for use of this section ISE needs to first have been integrated with DNA Center.
-Additionally the Design Settings will need to be modified for the sites to include at the very least* **Client AAA**.
+*We need to remember that for the use of this section, ISE needs first to have been integrated with DNA Center.
+Additionally, the Design Settings will need to be modified for the sites to include at the very least* **Client AAA**.

 ### ***Examine Code***
-We will take the script as amended from above which should look like this now;
+We will take the script as amended from above, which should look like this now;

 ```
    #set( ${Integer} = 0 )